ykeren6/ada-template-website/index.md

 | **4**| Borage | Science |
 | **5**| Lake_Victoria | Geography |

 In the list, the articles that appear are part of the categories that were highlighted on the heatmap as being problematic, such as Everyday_life and Science.

-When you're not familiar with a destination, it's hard to find your way to it, right ?
-Players backtracked more when they were looking for these 5 articles in particular, perhaps because unfamiliarity with the subjects.
+And you, do you think you can do it without getting lost ?
 Would you have found your way to Borage ?
 Find out [here](https://dlab.epfl.ch/wikispeedia/play/?article=Latin).